vikashkr96/vikashkr96/README.md

 # 💫 About Me:
-I am a passionate and proficient programmer with a strong foundation in Python, specializing in data manipulation and analysis using libraries such as Pandas and NumPy.
-My expertise extends to data visualization with Matplotlib, and I am dedicated to advancing my skills in data science, machine learning, and artificial intelligence.<br><br>In addition to my data science pursuits, I have hands-on experience in web scraping using BeautifulSoup and Requests, allowing me to extract valuable insights from various online sources.
-Currently, I am expanding my skill set in web development, with knowledge in HTML and CSS, and I am actively working on mastering additional technologies to enhance my proficiency in this area.<br><br>Furthermore, I am committed to strengthening my problem-solving abilities through Data Structures and Algorithms (DSA) in Java, as I believe a solid understanding of these concepts is crucial for any aspiring developer.
+🚀 Full-Stack Web Developer (MERN) | Python Developer | AI/ML Enthusiast

+I build full-stack web applications using the MERN Stack (MongoDB, Express.js, React.js, Node.js) and have a strong foundation in Python with hands-on experience in popular libraries like NumPy, Pandas, and Matplotlib.

+I am actively exploring Machine Learning, Deep Learning, and Generative AI, while strengthening my core problem-solving skills through Data Structures & Algorithms.

+Currently learning and experimenting with Cloud & DevOps technologies such as Docker, CI/CD pipelines, Kubernetes, and modern deployment workflows.

+💡 Passionate about building scalable applications, learning new technologies, and growing as a software engineer.

 ## 🌐 Socials: